jupyterlab/jupyterlab/docs/source/extension/extension_dev.rst

 .. hint::

-    For example, a theme, only compatible with JupyterLab 3, and distributed as a ready-to-run, prebuilt extensions might look like:
+    For example, a theme, only compatible with JupyterLab 3, and distributed as a ready-to-run, prebuilt extension might look like:

     .. code-block:: python
         # setup.py